 - I have two cats, Calluna and Gigi, and am very much a cat lady.
 I just really love cats.

 - My favorite kind of music is progressive rock, and I listen primarily to rock, metal, and folk music.
 My favorite band is Rush, and I have some lyrics from one of their songs tattooed on my arm.

 - My favorite colors are black and purple.
-(This is probably easy to tell.)

 - My life-long goal is to visit over 100 countries.
 So far, I’m over a fourth of the way there.